 3. Fostering Student Agency.
 Programmatic and curricular designs and decisions are made with an eye to supporting students’ self-reflection and developing their sense of agency in their education and communities.
 We strive for our graduates to be self-aware and to see themselves as powerful actors in society.

 4. Flexible Curriculum.
-Curriculum and instruction is developed with current students’ interests, passions, and educational needs in mind.
+Curriculum and instruction are developed with current students’ interests, passions, and educational needs in mind.
 As such, Crefeld teachers are both curriculum designers and classroom instructors.

 5. Learner Friendly Curriculum.
 Faculty actively consider what unintentional barriers may prevent some students from achieving success, and they work to remove those barriers.
 Teachers balance robust supports and a highly accessible curriculum with high expectations for all learners.